 - Social interaction is (believe it or not) promoted by the release of endorphins (a hormone) into the body.
 Not able to make endorphins?
 You won't enjoy other peoples' company much.
 Ditto for dating and relationships.

 - Exercise allows an exchange of nutrients to occur in all the body's cells by opening up the blood vessels and capillaries - its like getting an internal spring clean, which is why you feel so good afterwards.
 Feeling good is a marker of general bodily health.
 If you want to be in a good mood, start eating fresh produce and do moderate exercise.
-But if you beleive yourself to be depressed, prioritise nutrition and don't do any physically exhausting exercise, even though it may provide temporary numbness from the condition.
+But if you believe yourself to be depressed, prioritise nutrition and don't do any physically exhausting exercise, even though it may provide temporary numbness from the condition.

 - A diet high in refined sugar, which is bad enough for anyone, is for depressed people like throwing parrafin onto a fire.
 The highs and lows of the insulin spike (buzzing and then crashing) will throw what is already an unstable system into chaos.
 Adrenaline is released when blood sugar becomes too low.
 It dissolves other body tissues and over time causes adrenal fatigue - a serious condition.
 The slow drip-feed of adrenalin into the body of a depressed individual is the most physically damaging aspect of the illness, and it cannot be seen.
 With regular consumption of refined sugar, the body and brain are subjected to a perpetual state of low-level panic.
 Cutting out the sugar alone can be enough to make your life manageable and liveable.
-For more information on this area, google hypoglycemia and depression.
+For more information on this area, google hypoglycaemia and depression.
 If this is you - cut sugar out of your diet for 48 hours and see how you feel.

 I have never experienced depression on a low fat diet, even when I was severely hypoglycemic.
 VLC attempts what led me to depressions.
 Whenever I try to cut out fruit or VLC, it ends up in black spells.
 I take 5HTP for serotonin, and I also eat fruit even if it is bad for me.